Camille Pissarro: Later years

 In his older age Pissarro suffered from a recurring eye infection that prevented him from working outdoors except in warm weather.
-As a result of this disability, he began painting outdoor scenes while sitting by the window of hotel rooms.
-He often chose hotel rooms on upper levels to get a broader view.
+As a result of this limitation, he began painting outdoor scenes while sitting at the window of hotel rooms, often choosing hotel rooms on upper levels to get a broader view.
 He moved around northern France and painted from hotels in Rouen, Paris, Le Havre and Dieppe.
 On his visits to London, he would do the same.

-Pissarro died in Paris on 13 November 1903 and was buried in Père Lachaise Cemetery.
+Pissarro died in Paris, from sepsis caused by a prostate abscess, on 13 November 1903, at the age of 73 and was buried in Père Lachaise Cemetery.